 The hands of workers who use cut-resistant gloves are better protected from lacerations, cuts, knife injuries, and cutting accidents.
 The effectiveness of the gloves will be affected by the direction, force, cut length, and blade sharpness.
 Of course, it is also affected by other fittings such as PPE or raincoat, as the arms or legs can also be at risk of injury.

-Why cut-resistant glove is needed?
+Why cut-resistant gloves is needed?

 Some people think cut-resistant gloves are optional.
 Where workers can continue to carry out their duties, even without gloves.
 It does little to protect, in fact, it actually a little disrupts the activity.
 Workers are less agile because they wear thick gloves.